MatanPazi/controls_challenge/overview/overview.md

 ![# of routes vs sample delay](test_delay_100_routes.png)

 As an initial step, I'll include the last three previous steering commands.
 I'd rather keep the state dimension as small as possible.
+Hopefully this will contain the bulk of the delayed data to get good results.
 The # of sample delays can be adjusted later if needed.

 ### Model Description